CDCgov/NEDSS-Custom-Library-Example/README.md

 ## Python Report Example

-Here is a simple example of a Python report which simply returns unmodified data from a given data source:
+Here is a simple example of a Python report which returns unmodified data queried from a given data source:

 ```Python
 from src.db_transaction import Transaction